LLBBAA/Data_Analysis/README.md

 ## Analyzing Data
 To define differences of using bikes by members and casual riders was analyzed average trip duration, bike usage during these 12 months, also checked biked usage from Monday to Sunday, checked starting hours for trips, and top start stations.
-Trends and relationships are in [presentation](https://github.com/LLBBAA/Data_Analysis/blob/main/Bicycle%20sharing%20service.pdf).
+Trends and relationships are shared in [presentation](https://github.com/LLBBAA/Data_Analysis/blob/main/Bicycle%20sharing%20service.pdf).

 ## Sharing Data
 Average trip duration is longer for casual users, and they also prefer to use bike services during the weekends.